Efficient Matrix Product State Learning in Logarithmic Depth: Lower bounds and hardness for learning MPS

-In this section, we prove the correctness of our algorithm.
+\appendixsection{Correctness of Algorithm \ref{alg:A2}} In this section, we prove the correctness of our algorithm.
 Let $\rho$ be an $n$-qudit unknown state that is guaranteed to be a matrix product state of bond dimension $D$.
 Taking $\rho$ as input, Algorithm \ref{alg:A2} aims to learn and output a description of a state $\ket{\hat{\phi}}$ that is sufficiently close to $\rho$.

 To analyze the correctness of the algorithm, we rely on several structural properties of matrix product states.
 In particular, due to the binary tree construction in Algorithm~\ref{alg:A2}, each reduced density matrix $\sigma^j_i$ is guaranteed to have rank at most $D^2$, as established in Lemma \ref{lemma: preliminary1} and\ \ref{lemma:preliminary2}.
 These facts will serve as the foundation for the sequence of lemmas following Lemma \ref{lemma:tomography-error}.
 We set